victorfreitas/wpupper-share-buttons/readme.txt

 = 3.7.0 =

-* New: Option to choose which social networks show through shortcode, PHP method
+* NEW: Option to choose which social networks show through shortcode, PHP method
 * You can see more details on using the shortcode and PHP method on the "Use Options" in the administration of the plugin.

 = 3.6.6 =